reactjs/react.dev/src/content/learn/synchronizing-with-effects.md

 **In development, you will see two fetches in the Network tab.** There is nothing wrong with that.
 With the approach above, the first Effect will immediately get cleaned up so its copy of the `ignore` variable will be set to `true`.
 So even though there is an extra request, it won't affect the state thanks to the `if (!ignore)` check.

-**In production, there will only be one request.** If the second request in development is bothering you, the best approach is to use a solution that deduplicates requests and caches their responses between components:
+**In production, there will only be one request.** If the second request in development is bothering you, the best approach is to use a solution that deduplicates requests and caches their responses between Components:

 ```js
 function TodoList() {